 During his time at APIAHF, he has lead programming for the Pacific Island Jurisdictions AIDS Action Group’s Regional HIV Summits, facilitated numerous trainings and workshop sessions on a wide range of organizational capacity building topics, broadened the diversity of APIAHF’s capacity building assistance recipients, and co-authored several key reports and issue briefs.

-Edward previously served as Director of Education at Saint Louis Effort for AIDS and as Community Co-Chair of Missouri's Statewide HIV/STD Prevention Community Planning Group where he co-led efforts to prioritized the state’s three million dollar HIV prevention portfolio.
-As an associate at Aplomb Consulting, he was key staff on various marketing and public relations projects, including amFAR’s National AIDS Update Conference and the San Francisco Pride Celebration & Parade.
+Prior to joining APIAHF, Edward previously served as Director of Education at Saint Louis Effort for AIDS and as Community Co-Chair of Missouri's Statewide HIV/STD Prevention Community Planning Group.
+As an associate at Aplomb Consulting, he was key staff on several marketing and public relations projects, including amFAR’s National AIDS Update Conference and the San Francisco Pride Celebration & Parade.

 Edward received his Bachelor of Arts in Biology and Psychology from Washington University in Saint Louis.
 He was also a Nelson Mandela Scholarship recipient in the MSW program at the George Warren Brown School of Social Work.